tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 # Introduction

 My problem with popular tutorials on web scraping is that they teach you how to scrape for an example site!
 While it does its job and might work for simple cases, these tutorials don't teach enough about the fundamentals of the web or troubleshooting basic issues to let beginners extend their crawlers.
 As a result, I wanted to take a "medium-level" approach in this tutorial.
-This article won't cover every topic tangential to web scraping, but allows a beginner to acquire terminology and concepts to be able to research and learn for themselves.
 This means this article won't be so "high-level" where every complication is abstracted, making the activity not enriching, but also not so "low-level" where the activity is excessively time-consuming and slow.
+Hopefully this explanation should let a beginner acquire topics related to scraping, and be able to research and learn for themselves.

-**How to use**: You don't have to read the whole thing - this blog post was a lot longer than I intended it to be!
+**NOTE**: You don't need to read the whole thing - this blog post was a lot longer than I intended it to be (in retrospect I should have just broken this up).
 Just read the parts that are applicable to you.
 In addition, I always recommend doing additional research!

 # Understanding Web Scraping